From Investigation to Trial

 G. Prognosis Following Brain Injury

-These survivors face a life that few people would voluntarily chose to live.
-The headaches and short term memory loss make every day activities difficult.
+These survivors face a life that few people would voluntarily choose to live.
+The headaches and short term memory loss make everyday activities difficult.
 Depression drains their energy and further diminishes the little pleasure in life that remains.
 Vocational limitations create terrible financial strain.
-Reduced coping and problem solving skills cause little problems to seem overwhelming.
-Interpersonal relationships suffer from the mood swings and irritability.
-Friends, family and co-workers avoid contact with the survivor.
+Reduced coping and problem-solving skills cause little problems to seem overwhelming.
+Interpersonal relationships suffer from mood swings and irritability.
+Friends, family, and co-workers avoid contact with the survivor.
 Slowly the TBI survivor withdraws from social settings and becomes more and more isolated.
 Statistics show that the divorce rate for TBI survivors exceeds 90%.

 The insurance carrier may deny that the client is truly injured or attempt to minimize the impact of the injury on the survivor.
-In short, there are a myriad of problems that face an attorney representing the brain injured individual.
+In short, there is a myriad of problems that face an attorney representing the brain-injured individual.
 Because mild brain injury is the most common type of injury and because such injuries present the greatest challenge to the attorney, the remainder of this article will concentrate on the challenges associated with representing clients with mild traumatic brain injury.

 A. Initial Client Interview

-Therefore, the attorney should carefully screen every case for evidence of post concussive syndrome.
-At the initial interview the attorney should determine if client has experienced any of following: loss of consciousness, feeling dazed or confused following the injury, short term memory loss, headache, dizziness, ringing in ears, blurred vision, sleep disturbance, amnesia, speech problems, word finding difficulty, or personality change.
+Therefore, the attorney should carefully screen every case for evidence of post-concussive syndrome.
+At the initial interview the attorney should determine if the client has experienced any of following: loss of consciousness, feeling dazed or confused following the injury, short term memory loss, headache, dizziness, ringing in ears, blurred vision, sleep disturbance, amnesia, speech problems, word-finding difficulty, or personality change.
 If so, further investigation may be warranted.
 The first step is to speak with a family member, significant other or even a close friend, as to whether the client has exhibited any symptoms of brain injury.

 If you suspect that client has suffered a brain injury, obtain the following information: accident report, ambulance call report, ER records, records from any hospital admission, records of follow up visits from all physicians who have treated client since injury, records from military service, educational records, employment records, and any other information that can be used to establish the client’s premorbid level of functioning.
 Review the medical records, particularly the ambulance call report and the ER notes, to determine whether there are any references to loss of consciousness, confusion, dizziness, nausea, vomiting, signs of trauma to the head, abnormal reflexes, pupil dilation, or eye movements.

-Inspect vehicle for signs of damage to interior which may indicate client’s head struck the steering wheel, windshield, etc. Check the positioning of the head rest.
-If not properly positioned, the head rest may act as a ramp and increase the risk of injury to the brain.
+Inspect the vehicle for signs of damage to the interior which may indicate the client’s head struck the steering wheel, windshield, etc. Check the positioning of the headrest.
+If not properly positioned, the headrest may act as a ramp and increase the risk of injury to the brain.
 Interview friends, co-workers, family members for changes in behavior, motivation, personality job performance or memory loss.